 Quality time is better than no quality time but try to aim for high-quality activities.
 What I mean by “high-quality activities” are activities like going for a walk and talking about your day or playing a fun, interactive game.
-High-quality activities are filled with laughter and action and leave you feeling fulfilled.
+High-quality activities are filled with laughter and action, and leave you feeling fulfilled.

 Bonus Tip: Take a break from social media

 Another way to prevent feeling single mom guilt is to take a break from social media.
 Most social media is filled with pictures and posts about how happy everyone’s lives are.
 I know I see about 10 “my husband is so great” posts each week.
 I’m happy that there are great husbands out there but seeing these posts just reminds me of the fact that I don’t have a husband.
-And when I did have one it didn’t go very well.
+And when I did have one, it didn’t go very well.

 Seeing so many happy, seemingly put-together people all the time can easily make you feel inadequate.
 So, just take a break for a bit.
 You probably won’t miss much anyway.

 Being a single mom is tough enough without single mom guilt piled on top.
 But there are ways to prevent feeling guilty and to stop guilt in its tracks.
-Keep your stress level low, say nice things to yourself, stay connected with your kids, and take a break from social media.
+Keep your stress level low, say nice things about yourself, stay connected with your kids, and take a break from social media.